-“The presidential spokesperson said they were making a mountain out of a molehill, but in fact it was not them that were making a castle out of a kraal, or a palace out of a homestead, but they did reveal it.
-Few stories have had, and continue to have, such impact.
+“The presidential spokesperson said they were making a mountain out of a molehill, but in fact, it was not them that was making a castle out of a kraal, or a palace out of a homestead, but they did reveal it.
+Few stories have had, and continue to have such impact.
 It was work done by a formidable team and we would like to acknowledge them all.”

-Central to the team’s reporting was a PAIA, Promotion of Access to Information, request, which finally bore fruit in 2013, when a vast horde or 12 000 documents was handed over.
+Central to the team’s reporting was a PAIA, Promotion of Access to Information, request, which finally bore fruit in 2013, when a vast horde or 12 000 documents were handed over.

 Msindisi Fengu and Yandisa Monakali of the Daily Dispatch, Hostels of Shame